jxnblk/tempo/README.md

 <div class="centered-grid-8">Centered single column</div>
 ```

-Please note:
+Note:
-- Centered grid elements are not floated and contain themselves, so there's no need for a clearfix.
+- Centered grid elements are not floated and contain themselves, so there's no need for a clearfix or parent container.
 - Centered grid is only available at these sizes: 4, 6, 8, & 10.